toddaustin07/MQTTDevices/README.md

 # MQTTDevices
 SmartThings Edge driver for creating MQTT-connected devices.
 These devices will update their states based on MQTT messages.
 No cloud connection is used, so everything is executed locally.

-Currently supported device types:  switch, button, contact, motion, motionPlus, alarm, dimmer, vibration, lock, presence, sound, moisture, temperature, humidity, energy, text.
+Currently supported device types:  switch, button, contact, motion, motionPlus, alarm, dimmer, vibration, lock, presence, sound, moisture, temperature, humidity, energy, text, numeric.
 More can be added - just ask!

-Switch, button, alarm, dimmer, lock, temperature, and humidity devices can also be configured to publish MQTT messages when state changes from within SmartThings (i.e., manually via mobile app or automations).
+Switch, button, alarm, dimmer, lock, temperature, humidity, energy, and numeric devices can also be configured to publish MQTT messages when state changes from within SmartThings (i.e., manually via mobile app or automations).

+There is also a command provided for building Rules that can publish *any* on-the-fly MQTT message to a given topic.

 ## Use Cases
 If you have a device or application that publishes messages using MQTT, then you can use this driver to easily integrate into SmartThings.